cvs-health/testaro/README.md

 - `'isBrowserType'`: is `'chromium'`, `'firefox'`, or `'webkit'`
 - `'isFocusable'`: is `'a'`, `'button'`, `'input'`, `'select'`, or `'option'`
 - `'isState'`: is `'loaded'` or `'idle'`
-- `'isTest'`: is the name of a test
+- `'isTest'`: is the name of a tool
 - `'isWaitable'`: is `'url'`, `'title'`, or `'body'`
 - `'areStrings'`: is an array of strings